 The first university study degree in Law is the Bachelor's.
 In Australia, Canada, the USA and Hong Kong it is called Bachelor of Law (LLB).
-In universities for other countries, you may find it as a B.A. in Law.
+At universities from other countries, you may find it as a B.A.
+(Bachelor of Arts) in Law.

 The LLB is an undergraduate degree that usually covers core modules and specialisations.
 The focus points of the programme usually are:

 - Criminal Law – regulates social conduct that is threatening, harmful or endangering to people

 - Contract Law – deals with a set of written obligations between two or more people/companies